Why so many songwriters you love are selling their catalogs for millions to this guy

 Giving overlooked songs new life is only part of Hipgnosis’s mission.
 The deals that song funds and publishing companies are making lately have the potential to send a message to the music industry at large that songwriters in particular deserve a bigger slice of the pie.

-Nile Rodgers, mega producer/songwriter and co-founder of the group Le Chic, came on board at Hipgnosis’s launch as an advisor.
+Nile Rodgers, mega producer/songwriter and co-founder of the group Chic, came on board at Hipgnosis’s launch as an advisor.
 As chairman of the Songwriters’ Hall Of Fame, Rodgers is playing a key role in advocating for songwriters.

 “I look at these incredibly talented people that without whom there would be no music business,” Rodgers says.
 “The songs are the foundation of the music business, and these people are not remunerated equitably.”